flyingmachine/brave-clojure-web/content/core-async.md

 machines in different guises, independent entities concurrently responding to events in the world and producing further events according to their nature.
-The espresso machine at your favorite coffee shop, the pet hamster you loved as a child - everything's behavior can be modeled using the general form, "when *x* happens, do *y*."
+The espresso machine at your favorite coffee shop, the pet hamster you loved as a child - everything can be modeled in terms of behavior using the general form, "when *x* happens, do *y*."
 Even the programs we write are just glorified hot dog vending machines, each one an independent process waiting for the next event, whether it's a keystroke, a timeout, or the arrival of data on a socket.

-Clojure's core.async library allows you to model the execution of independent processes within a single program.
-This chapter describes a useful mindset for thinking about this style of programming as well as the practical details you need to actually write stuff.
+Clojure's core.async library allows you to create independent processes within a single program.
+This chapter describes a useful model for thinking about this style of programming as well as the practical details you need to actually write stuff.
 You'll learn how to use channels, alts, and go blocks to create independent processes and communicate between them, and you'll learn a bit about how Clojure uses threads and something called "parking" to allow this all to happen efficiently.

 ## Processes

-At the heart of core.async is the idea of the process.
-A process, in this context, is a concurrently running unit of logic that responds to and produces events.
+At the heart of core.async is the *process*, a concurrently running unit of logic that responds to and produces events.
 The process concept is meant to capture our mental model of the real world, with entities interacting with and responding to each other completely independently, without some kind of central control mechanism.
-You put your money in the machine and out comes a hotdog, all without the Illumati orchestrating the whole thing.
+You put your money in the machine and out comes a hotdog, all without the Illumati or Big Brother orchestrating the whole thing.
 This differs from the view of concurrency you've been exploring so far, where you've defined tasks that are either tightly bound to the main thread of control (for example, achieving data parallelism with `pmap`) or that you have no interest in communicating with (`pmap` again and one-off tasks created with `future`).

+It might be strange to consider a vending machine to be a process: vending machines are noun-y and thing-y, and processes are verb-y and do-y.
+To get yourself in the right mindset, try defining real-world objects as the sum of their event-driven behavior.
+When a seed gets watered, it sprouts; when a mother looks at her new-born child, she is flooded with oxytocin and feels love; when you watch Star Wars Episode I, you are filled with a deep anger and despair.
+If you want to get super philosophical, consider whether it's possible to define every thing's essence as the set of the events it recognizes and its responses.
+Is reality just the composition of hot dog vending machines?

 Anyway, enough of my yakking!
 Let's make these ideas real by creating some simple processes.
 First, create a new Leiningen project called